miku/groupcover/README.md

 id, group, attribute, [key, key, ...]
 ```

-Items from different groups (e.g. a data source) may share an attribute value
+Items from different groups (e.g. data sources) may share an attribute value
 (e.g. ISBN or DOI).
 Depending on a preference over groups (possibly per key),
 a number of keys may be dropped for an entry.